carpentries/commons/carpentries-one-pager.md

 ## The Carpentries

-We teach coding and data skills for researchers
+We teach coding and data skills for researchers.

 ### The Problem